bump-sh/examples/README.md

 ## View example API Hubs and generated documentation

-You can find all available examples of Hubs of OpenAPI and AsyncAPI API contracts files in the [`hubs` folder of this repo](https://github.com/bump-sh/examples/tree/main/hubs)
+You can find all available examples of Hubs (or API Portals) of OpenAPI and AsyncAPI API contract files in the [`hubs` folder of this repo](https://github.com/bump-sh/examples/tree/main/hubs)

 ## What are these API contract files ?